leopoldabgn/x2048/README.md

 https://processing.org/download

 ## How to use
-Launch x2048 with processing, and play !
+Launch x2048 with processing.
+Then, you can use the left, up, right, and bottom arrows to move the blocks.